Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 | unknown                             | plane crash                 |
 | tap test/test                       | avalanche                   |

+The above mapping is implemented in the &mu;Quake library.

 #### Origin &mdash; Coordinate System

 The QuakeML format was designed to store seismic data at a regional and global scale.
 Consequently, the QuakeML format has adopted a spherical coordinate system storing the location information in latitude and longitude.